 Balance is defined as "an even distribution" or that things are in "equal proportion".

-3. BUY ALL THE Gear.....NOT!
+BUY ALL THE Gear.....NOT!
 EDUCATE YOURSELF INSTEAD.

 But honestly, the best thing I ever did for my business was invest in educational resources - workshops, online courses (like this Body Language course, er ma gerd - LIFE CHANGING), ebooks, and other various resources - mostly about photography and marketing.
-I don't purchase these willy-nilly, I research around (told you, it's my thing) and think about it carefully to make sure I can justify the expense.
+I don't purchase these willy-nilly, I research around (yeah, it's my thing) and think about it carefully to make sure I can justify the expense.

-I've also attended workshops online and in person from other photographers and entrepenuers I admire.
+I've also attended workshops online and in person from other photographers and entrepreneurs I admire.

 Every year for the last few years, I've spent between $2,000 to $4,000 on educational tools and resources.
-Yes, I could have bought all the new shiny cameras and lenses, but a camera is only a tool, and it's the skill of the person who uses it what makes all the difference.
+Yes, I could have bought all the new shiny cameras and lenses, but a camera is only a tool, and it's the skill of the person who uses it that makes all the difference.

-At the time of writing this post and to the best of my knowledge, Studio Ninja is the only CRM for photographers that syncs with Xero (they also sync with QuickBooks)!
+At the time of writing this post and to the best of my knowledge, Studio Ninja is the only CRM for photographers that syncs with Xero (they also sync with QuickBooks).

 Getting this right at the start will save you many headaches.

-Hopefully you found this a little helpful.
+So there you have it -hopefully you found this a little helpful.